BSU, NTC President Releases Statement On Immigration Ban

 Bemidji State University and Northwest Technical College students were assured that the colleges will “continue to provide a safe, respectful and welcoming campus” in light of recent immigration policies.

+One student attending Bemidji State is from Syria.
+In President Trump’s immigration executive order, Syrian refugees will be barred from entering the United States until further notice.
+Syrian citizens will not be allowed entry under any visa categories.
+The student at BSU is not on campus, but a college representative was not sure where they were currently located.

 In a letter sent to students on Tuesday shortly after noon, President Faith Hensrud assured students that the campuses would provide a welcoming environment.
-However, she did not explain if any students could be affected or if she supported or opposed the executive order.
+She did not say if she opposed or supported the order.

 President Hensrud called for the embrace of a city effort called ‘#BemidjiRespect‘ .